NorazlinHassan/Python-Food-Aggregator-Analysis/README.md

-# Python-Food-Aggregator-Analysis
+FoodHub Order Analysis using Python

+Visible to public

+Course: Python - Foundations

-The food aggregator company wants to analyze their registered customers data on the different orders made to draw some insights for the business.
+The food aggregator company has stored the data of the different orders made by the registered customers in their online portal.
+They want to analyze the data to draw some actionable insights for the business.
+Suppose you are hired as a Data Scientist in this company and the Data Science team has shared some of the key questions that need to be answered.
+Perform the data analysis to find answers to these questions that will help the company to improve the business.

+Skills and Tools:
+Exploratory Data Analysis (Variable Identification, Univariate analysis, Bi-Variate analysis), Python